fddemora/vlocity-tutorial/README.md

 configure conditions that determine when different flexcard states display<br/>
 build a lightning console to display generated flexcard lightning web components <br/><br/>

+Here are additional things to have learned in VPE3: (Exercise Guide)<br/>
+Use the data source wizard to select and configure a data source<br/>
+Navigate the flexcard designer's UI <br/>
+Drag and drop elements onto a flexcard canvas <br/>
+Use the menu element to display a list of actions on a flexcard <br/>
+Use a Vlocity Action to link an OmniScript to a flexcard <br/>
+Use an OmniScript Action to link an OmniScript to a flexcard <br/>
+Make a collapsible block <br/>
+Clone a flexcard <br/>
+Launch an OmniScript in a modal window <br/>
+Configure a field to display a date properly <br/>
+Push data from a parent flexcard to a child flexcard <br/>
+Configure a data source for displaying external data <br/>
+Add an image to a Flexcard <br/>
+Create a table <br/>
+Configure a Flyout action <br/>
+Configure conditions that determine when different flexcard states display <br/>
+Build a lightning console <br/><br/>

 Flexcards are actually lightning web components! <br/>
+Flexcards are able to have different states depending on a condition <br/>
+Flexcards are also able to conditionally display or not <br/>
+Flexcards are able to be embedded inside an omniscript?
+The flexcard is able to get data from the omniscript. <br/>
+Flyouts is basically a flexcard the appears when an action is clicked on the flexcard <br/><br/>

+Flexcard teamMasterAccount was created.
+It used an integration procedure (teamGetMasterAccountDetails)that returned back stub data(Set Values).
+JSON value was filtered for accounts only. <br/>